respawn-app/FlowMVI/docs/plugins/prebuilt.md

 * **Logging Plugin** - log events to a log stream of the target platform.
 Install with `enableLogging()`
 * **Cache Plugin** - cache values in store's scope lazily and with the ability to suspend, binding them to the store's lifecycle.
 Install with `val value by cache { }`
+* **Async cache plugin** - like `cache`, but returns a `Deferred` that can be awaited.
+Advantageous because it does not delay the store's startup sequence.
 * **Job Manager Plugin** - keep track of long-running tasks, cancel and schedule them.
 Install with `manageJobs()`.
 * **Await Subscribers Plugin** - let the store wait for a specified number of subscribers to appear before starting its work.
 Install with `awaitSubscribers()`.